Thesis and maturity test in master's and licentiate programmes

 The language of your maturity test depends on whether you completed one for your bachelor’s degree and on the language of your secondary education.

 • If the language of your secondary education was Finnish or Swedish and your bachelor’s degree included a maturity test completed in that language, you can complete your maturity test at the master’s level in Finnish, Swedish, English or the language of your thesis.
+If you are studying in an English-language master’s programme or in a multilingual master’s programme so that your degree language is English, you must complete a maturity test in English.
 You no longer need to demonstrate your language skills through the maturity test, but must demonstrate your familiarity with the field of your thesis.

 • If the language of your secondary education was not Finnish or Swedish or you completed your secondary education in a country other than Finland and are studying in a Finnish- or Swedish-language master’s programme or in a multilingual master’s programme in Finnish or Swedish, you can complete a maturity test in Finnish, Swedish, English or the language of your thesis.
 In doing so, you demonstrate your familiarity with the field of your thesis.